 Despite this, however you look at it, if business can specify a telephone number they would like for their business, the same should be possible for others so this may be something that can be done?

-Additionally, besides the formal complaint raised with yourselves on the 9th, I am also raising the complaint through http://www.ombudsman-services.org/forms/complain/c
+Additionally, besides the formal complaint raised with yourselves on the 9th, I am also raising the complaint through http://www.ombudsman-services.org/forms/complain/communications/ using their online process.
+Sky is listed as one of the companies that use this service.

 If somebody would kindly email me directly on firstname.lastname@example.org so that this matter can be resolved as quickly as possible that would be appreciated.
 I will then be able to give you the account number and telephone numbers involved etc.